Far pointer: In 16-bit x86

 So, p and q both point to the same location 0x55555.

+Legacy

+The Windows API was originally designed for 16-bit x86, and provided typedefs for working with near and far pointers.
+In the WinAPI convention, the names of far pointer types are prefixed with LP (for long pointer).
+For example, PDWORD denotes a near pointer to a DWORD, and LPDWORD denotes the corresponding far pointer.

+In Win32, the older pointer typedefs are retained for backwards-compatibility.
+Because the need for far pointers was obviated, there was no longer a distinction between the actual types underlying the near and far pointer typedefs.
+This has resulted in code originally written for Win16 performing redundant pointer type conversions once ported to Win32.

 In ESA/390 and z/Architecture

 On some C compilers for ESA/390 and z/Architecture, far pointers can be used to include an identifier of an alternate address space to access.
 ESA/370, ESA/390, and z/Architecture include facilities for a program running in one address space to access data in another via "access registers".

 On AVR

 On larger AVR microcontrollers, addressing more than 64 KB is possible via far pointers, which include an identification of the 64 KB "page" to access.